bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 ### Moving around and listing files

-We'll start out by moving around the file system and listing files.
-Today we're going to go through using the command line.
-These commands are on your handout (fixme).
+(We'll start out by moving around the file system and listing files.
+Today we're going to go through using the command line.)

 Opening the terminal made it look a lot like we are in the Matrix, but it doesn't seem to be much more than a black screen, which is a little intimidating.
 Every time you open a terminal, it will put you in the same starting directory, a *home* directory.
 A *directory* is the same thing as a *folder*.
 We just call folders *directories* in the Linux/UNIX world.
 I may slip up now and then and say folder, so I apologize in advance.
 Let's look at what I've put in your home directory: